rthennan/ZerodhaWebsocket/DAS6/README.md

 ## **DAS6 - stores Weekly options tick data for NIFTY and BANKNIFTY**

 ## **Sequence to run DAS5 scripts**:
-1. Yearly activity:
-1.1 Update the NSE trading holidays for the year in [tradingHolidays.csv](https://github.com/rthennan/ZerodhaWebsocket/blob/main/DAS6/expiryGenerator/tradingHolidays.csv)
+1. Yearly activity: (Within the first week of the year) 1.1 Update the NSE trading holidays for the year in [tradingHolidays.csv](https://github.com/rthennan/ZerodhaWebsocket/blob/main/DAS6/expiryGenerator/tradingHolidays.csv)
-1.2 expiryGenerator\expSuffGenerator.py - Once a year, before the year begins.
+1.2 place tradingHolidays.csv in ..\tradeHoliday\tradingHolidays.csv , relative to DAS6.
+A CSV file with just the list of tradeholidays in YYYY-MM-DD format.
 3. accessTokenReqDAS6.py (Skip this if you have already run it as a part of DAS5).
+Daily
 4. DAS6_MasterV1.

-## **expiryGenerator\expSuffGenerator.py:**
-- To be run from the expSuffGenerator directory.
-- The Instrument names for NIFTY and BANKNIFTY weekly options have a naming convention as stated [here](https://kite.trade/forum/discussion/5574/change-in-format-of-weekly-options-instruments).
-- I was initially updating the table prefix names and the instrument list on a weekly basis, every Thursday.
-- Missing this activity meant I wouldn't get the Weekly options data until I update the current week's prefix.
-Hence this automation.
-- The reason it has to be done yearly and not just once is cause the NSE trading holidays list for any year is provided just before the year begins.
-The instrument name prefix for a week could change if that week's Thursday is a trading holiday.
-- So I get the trading holidays list for the new year and complete the activity before the first trading day of the year.

 ## **accessTokenReqDAS6:**
 Refer the [Access Tokens section](https://github.com/rthennan/ZerodhaWebsocket/tree/main/DAS5#accesstoken---accesstokenreq-and-accesstokenreqdas6) in DAS5's Readme.